There are two services in Western Sydney:

 At ROAR we assist clients to achieve their stated goals through a variety of ways including provision of short to medium term accommodation and through meeting with people in their own homes, somewhere within the community that the client feels comfortable, or at times in a correctional facility if this is where the individual requiring support is located.

 Our short term accommodation is one of only two refuges within NSW where animals can be accommodated with the family.
 We have purpose built enclosures for dogs and cats and capacity to accommodate other animals based on need.
 This can be a very important differentiator for women who are trying to leave violence.
 Pets being housed with clients can also significantly reduce the trauma to all family members and enables women to leave the violence with at least the knowledge that loved pets are also safe.
+For further information view the DFV and Pets Infographic.

 When clients access ROAR we support them through case management practice to explore what it means to them to have wellbeing and feel safe and secure.
 After we have jointly discovered what goals individuals want to achieve for themselves and their family we facilitate the development of a plan to support them to achieve overall wellbeing for themselves and their family.
 We assist clients with information that better prepares them to make informed choices about theirs and their families’ future.